 Teaching Commitments: MODL1060 - Language: Structure and Sound; MODL5000M - Computer-assisted Translation; MODL5001M - Methods and Approaches in Translation Studies; LING1100 - Language: Meaning and Use

-My AHRC-funded research project explored the linguistic and cultural implications of creating and translating ideophonessuch as onomatopoeiaand interjections in Italian Disney comics.
+My AHRC-funded PhD research project explored the linguistic and cultural implications of creating and translating ideophonessuch as onomatopoeiaand interjections in Italian Disney comics.
 I looked into the way sound symbolic forms in imported US comics have profoundly influenced the development of Italian language and culture in the last century.
 Since the 1930s, the incorporation of English ideophones into Italian comics has forced the Italian language to accommodate unfamiliar linguistic symbols.
 My project mapped the influence of the United States on Italian culture through a comparative reading of ideophones in 1930s-90s translated American Disney comics and in more recent, original Disney comics by Italian cartoonists.
 My research involved the creation of a corpus of ideophones from 200 Disney stories published between 1930s and the present day.
 The corpus collection has been carried out in different bibliographic archives based in Florence (Italy), Milan (Italy), Madrid (Spain) and at the Library of Congress in Washington, DC (USA).

 - AHRC PhD Scholarship in Italian Studies (full bursary);